AliceMarshall/project-1/README.md

 **Copyright &#169;**

-I own none of the images used
+I own none of the images used in the game.

 with explanations of the technologies used, the approach taken, installation instructions, unsolved problems, etc.